Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Optional methods

 \subsection{SMP: Reducing the variance while keeping it unbiased}

 In the previous section, we presented an unbiased method for logarithmic quantization of the neural gradients called LUQ.
 Following the bias-variance decomposition, if the gradients are now unbiased, then the only remaining issue should be their variance.
-Therefore, we suggest a method to reduce the quantization variance by repeatedly sampling from the stochastic quantizers in LUQ, and averaging the resulting samples of the final weight gradients.
-The different samples can be calculated in parallel, so the only overhead on the network throughput will be the averaging operation.
-The power overhead will be approximately $\sim \frac{1}{3}$ of the number of additional samples, since it affects only in the update GEMM (\cref{eq:update}).
+Therefore, we suggest an optional method to reduce the quantization variance by repeatedly sampling from the stochastic quantizers in LUQ, and averaging the resulting samples of the final weight gradients.
+The proposed sampling can be implemented serially or in parallel.
+The serial implementation (re-using the same quantizer) has a power and throughput overhead but does not requires additional hardware (area) support, so it should be used if the chip area is the bottleneck.
+The parallel implementation avoids almost completely the throughput overhead (except the averaging operation), but it requires additional area for the multiple quantizers, so it should be used when the throughput is the bottleneck.
 For $N$ different samples, the proposed method will reduce the variance by a factor of $\frac{1}{N}$, without affecting the bias \citep{GILLI2019103}.
-In \cref{fig:repetitions} we show the effect of the different number of samples (SMP) on 2-bit quantization of ResNet18 Cifar100 dataset.
-There, we achieve with 16 samples accuracy similar to a full-precision network.
-This demonstrates that the variance is the only remaining issue in neural gradient quantization using LUQ, and that the proposed averaging method can erase this variance gap, with some overhead.
+In Appendix \cref{fig:repetitions} we show the effect of the different number of samples (SMP) on 2-bit quantization of ResNet18 Cifar100 dataset.
+There, with 16 samples, we achieve accuracy similar to a full-precision network.
+This demonstrates that the variance is the only remaining issue in neural gradient quantization using LUQ and that the proposed averaging method can erase this variance gap, with some overhead.

+A different approach to reduce the variance can be to increase the bitwidth in the update phase.
+In order to keep using standard formats, we should increase the update phase to FP8-INT4, which leads to $3.5 \times$ degradation in compute density in comparison to FP4-INT4 as shown in \cite{UltraLowP4} (Table s-1).
+Therefore, using the proposed SMP with two samples (as we shall do) has a significant advantage in compute density ($\1.75 \times$) in comparison to increasing the bitwidth.